jasonzou/elasticFind/README.md

-VuFind
+ElasticFind
 ======

 Introduction
 ------------
-VuFind is an open source discovery environment for searching a collection of records.
-To learn more, visit http://vufind.org.
+ElasticFind is an open source discovery environment for searching a collection of records based on VuFind.
+ElasticFind will replace the search engine (Solr) for VuFind with elasticsearch and simplify VuFind as possible.

 Installation
 ------------

-See online documentation at http://vufind.org/wiki/vufind2:installation_notes
+Not available.